denoptim-project/catalyst_evaluator/README.md

     ./runTest.sh
     ```

 12. Depending on the needs, you may want to configure the scripts to check for completion of remote jobs with high frequency (useful only when testing if everything is working fine) and if the xTB jobs should be run locally or in the remote worker.
-These settings can be controlled in the initial part of the `evaluate_candidate.sh` script.
+These and other settings can be controlled in the initial part of the `evaluate_candidate.sh` script.

 13. You should be ready to go now!